 If you stop paying your monthly Medicare Part B premium, you will lose your Part B coverage.
 If this occurs, you must apply for reinstatement of coverage with Medicare (See “After You Enroll in Medicare" below for details about late enrollment penalties.)
 In addition, STRS Ohio will change your enrollment to the Medical Mutual Basic Plan until you provide a current dated letter verifying the effective date of reinstatement.
 You will be responsible for paying any charges normally paid by Medicare until you provide a letter of reinstatement to STRS Ohio.

 If your Part B coverage lapses for any reason, you must notify STRS Ohio immediately as it affects plan eligibility and Part B reimbursement.
 Please request a letter from the Social Security Administration that states the date your coverage ended and send a copy of this letter to STRS Ohio.

-If you or your spouse is still employed and covered by a group health plan through the employer, you may choose to delay your enrollment in Medicare Part A and/or Part B. However, if you delay your enrollment, you should be aware of the following:
+If you or your spouse is still employed and covered by a group health plan through the employer, you may choose to delay your enrollment in Medicare Parts A & B or Part B-only.
+However, if you delay your enrollment, you should be aware of the following: